bigskysoftware/htmx/www/docs.md

 Kutty supports "boosting" regular HTML anchors and forms with the [kt-boost](/attributes/kt-boost) attribute.
 This attribute will convert all anchor tags and forms into AJAX requests that, by default, target the body of the page.

-This is similar to Turbolinks, but isn't quite as magical and is more configurable.
+This functionality is somewhat similar to [Turbolinks](https://github.com/turbolinks/turbolinks).

 ## <a name="events"></a> [Events & Logging](#events)